Coal in Alberta's Eastern Slopes

 Rescinding the 1976 Coal Policy

-186,187 hectares of land previously unavailable for coal mining (known as ‘Category 2’ under the Coal Policy) were leased to mining companies.
-These leases remain in place.100s of Developed Roads & Drill Pits
+- 186,187 hectares leased to mining companies: Land previously unavailable for coal mining (known as ‘Category 2’ under the Coal Policy) were leased to mining companies.
+These leases remain in place.

 Other Resources